onetapbeyond/gen_metrics/bench/README.md

 On our test hardware, both tests managed to push approximately 4.5 million messages to their respective GenServer processes within the 30 second test window.
 That's approximately 150k messages-per-second.

 The results indicate that zero runtime overhead was introduced by the GenMetrics library.
 This is easily explained by the information provided in the [GenMetrics + Synchronous Calls](#genmetrics--synchronous-calls) section above.
 By default, synchronous calls are not monitored by the GenMetrics library.
 This benchmark ran using the default configuration.
-Therefore GenMetrics did no real work at runtime.
+Therefore GenMetrics had no real work to do at runtime.
 And so imposed no runtime overhead as collaborated by the test results shown here.

 ### GenServer Benchmark 2. bench_cluster_sync.exs